 Ahem!
 I have found that treating “Kermie” homeopathically, is a challenge.
 He’s skimpy with details, vague about how he feels and many times will sabotage his own treatment, albeit unintentionally.
 For example, after spending hours repertorizing his scanty list of symptoms one time (I think he had a sore throat) and finally coming up with a remedy, he tells me that he’s already taken ibuprofen!
 And he was quite alarmed that I was so irritated with him!

 I have also tried to determine what constitutional remedy my “Kermie” might be.
-I suspected________but was never really sure as it seemed to only offer slight improvements in his various complaints.
+I suspected_______ but was never really sure as it seemed to only offer slight improvement in his various complaints.

 I mention these things as an intro to what happened recently and how I think I may have inadvertently discovered his constitutional remedy.
 Here’s what happened: